mikejeter/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+In relational databases, the data is stored in tabular format grouped into rows and columns (similar to spreadsheets).
+A collection of rows is called a table.
+Structured Query Language is the standard language used to manage databases and the data within them.
+It is the default way to interact with a database.

 - [ ] Why do tables need a `primary key`?

+A primary key is a way to identify each entry in the database uniquely.
+It is most often represented as a auto-incrementing integer called id.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign keys are used to connect a record in one table to a record in a second table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Intermediary table or bridge tables are needed that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product